 Executive Director Linda Sheehan brings 20 years of environmental law and policy experience to Earth Law Center.
 Most recently, Linda took action on behalf of California’s waterways and ocean habitats as Executive Director of the California Coastkeeper Alliance, where she represented California’s 12 Waterkeeper organizations on statewide issues.
 Prior to the Coastkeeper Alliance, Linda oversaw the Pacific Region Office of the Ocean Conservancy, where she advocated for clean coastal waters, healthy fish populations, and vibrant ocean habitats.
 Among other efforts, Linda successfully advanced federal and state legislation, policy and litigation initiatives to: increase enforcement of clean water laws, provide state water quality data to the public, curtail sewage spills, boost water monitoring, conserve designated marine parks, improve oil spill prevention and response, control marine invasive species, reduce polluted runoff discharges, expand implementation of sustainable water supply strategies, and create new funding sources to ensure healthy waters.
 For her efforts in “fight[ing] pollution of the Pacific and the streams and rivers that flow into it,” Linda was recognized as a “California Coastal Hero” by Sunset Magazine and the California Coastal Commission.

 Intern Madeleine S. Perkins has been working to advance environmental health in California and elsewhere for the past five years.
 She began with an internship with the San Jose Children’s Museum BioSITE program, teaching elementary school children how to test water quality in the Guadalupe River.
 She then moved to developing and implementing a water quality testing program in the Henry’s Fork of the Snake River in Idaho for the non-profit Marine Ventures Foundation.
 Ms. Perkins then interned for the California Coastkeeper Alliance, where she maintained their website content and conducted research; as well as for Food and Water Watch, where she conducted analysis for the 2012 Farm Bill, worked to establish an anti-hydrofracking campaign, and assisted with fundraising events.
 She is currently also interning with the Pacific Coast Federation of Fishermen’s Associations, where she writes content for the Association's "Sublegals" newsletter and maintains its website and social media.
-Ms. Perkins is in her third year of a double-major in Environmental Studies and Sociology at the University of Victoria in British Columbia, with a concentration in journalism.
+Ms. Perkinshas just finished her last year of a double-major in Environmental Studies and Sociology at the University of Victoria in British Columbia, with a concentration in journalism.